Directions to Wellsboro PA From Scranton: 115 miles on Pennsylvania Route 6

 The following is an excerpt from my book, Stay on Route 6: A Guide To All 3,562 Miles of Transcontinental US Route 6.
 For now, Pennsylvania is the only state with a dedicated Route 6 tourism association – the PA Route 6 Alliance.

-Overview of US Route 6
+Overview of US Route 6 – the Ultimate Coast to Coast Road Trip

-From Scranton PA, Route 6 joins with Route 11 climbing 4 miles up to Clark’s Green.
+From Scranton PA, Pennsylvania Route 6 joins with Route 11 climbing 4 miles up to Clark’s Summit.
 Seven miles further, in Factoryville, keep your eyes pealed for the sign “Christy Mathewson Highway, or ‘Big Six’” as it is known here.
 The highway here is dedicated to hometown hero, Hall of Famer Mathewson.

 Ten miles west, Endless Mountains Visitor’s Bureau is tucked away in Tuhkannock (in the middle of a little strip shopping center on the left).
 You can stop in and say hello to the staff and pick up some brochures if you’re so inclined.
 It’s a busy place in season – “Endless Mountains” is no hype.
 The mountain range does seem surreally endless; green and rolling, sculptural and shadowy, mostly following the course of the twisty Susquehanna River.
 It’s quite a beautiful ride.